California prepares for coronavirus surge in week ahead

 LOS ANGELES (AP) — Californians endured a weekend of stepped-up restrictions aimed at keeping them home as much as possible while hospitals and health officials scrambled Sunday to ready themselves for a week that could see the feared dramatic surge in coronavirus cases.

 Testing among the state’s 40 million residents has stepped up significantly after a slow start and officials have warned the increase will bring with it a rapidly expanding number of cases.
-A tally by Johns Hopkins University found more than 5,700 cases statewide and at least 122 deaths.
+A tally by Johns Hopkins University found more than 5,700 cases statewide and more than 120 deaths.

 In Southern California, people were kept off beaches and hiking trails that normally would have been swamped with visitors during this sunny weekend.
 A stay-at-home order restricts people to all but essential outside activities such as buying food and including only outdoor exercise such as walking or running near home that doesn’t put them within 6 feet (1.8 meters) of another person.